Rainbow Road: Mario Kart 8 / Mario Kart 8 Deluxe

-In Mario Kart 8 for the Wii U as well as its 2017 revision Mario Kart 8 Deluxe for the Nintendo Switch, the track uses three laps again instead of sections, and there is again a planet in the background with a higher resolution than that from Mario Kart Wii.
-The ground uses quadratic tiles in resemblance to the track in Super Mario Kart.
-At the start/finish line, the track crosses through a space craft.
-Several more space carriers with parts of the track are present, most notably the one with two conveyor belt-like rotating rings in opposing directions which can speed up or slow down the vehicle when driven upon.
-As with other tracks from the game, the track surface is wildly twisted, and karts make use of the new anti-gravity feature.
+In Mario Kart 8 as well as Mario Kart 8 Deluxe, the track uses three whole laps again instead of lap sections, and there is again a planet in the background with a higher resolution than the one from Mario Kart Wii.
+This track is the first one to exploit the idea of gliding upon solar panels on a space station, giving a plausible explanation to the track's premise of a rainbow-colored track suspended in outer space.
+The ground uses quadratic tiles in resemblance to the original Rainbow Road (Super Mario Kart).
+At the start/finish line, the track crosses through a space craft filled with Toads who sit on tribunes as on a normal racetrack.
+Several more space ships carry parts of the track, most notably the one with two circular conveyor belt rotating rings in opposing directions which can speed up or slow down the vehicle that drives upon.
+As with other Mario Kart 8 tracks, Rainbow Road's surface is wildly twisted, forcing racers to make use of the new anti-gravity feature.
 At a location, two separated parts of the track cross nearby in different angles, and distant parts of the track can be seen ahead from far away.
 According to Mario Kart 8 Deluxe producer Kosuke Yabuki, the development team's goal was to create a version of Rainbow Road with a "near-future" aesthetic when anti-gravity controls were added.
-The game also features three other iterations of Rainbow Road: the one from Mario Kart 64 (whose length is now only one lap divided into three sections), available with the base game; the one from Super Mario Kart, available via DLC in the original and part of the base game in Deluxe; and the one from Mario Kart 7, released for Deluxe as part of the Booster Course Pass.

 Mario Kart Tour

 Mario Kart Tour features two courses based on the original Rainbow Road from Super Mario Kart.
-Labelled as "remix courses" (abbreviated to "RMX courses") these courses use a different layout compared to the original, and feature new mechanics, such as gliding and bouncy mushroom platforms.
+Labeled as "remix courses" (abbreviated to "RMX courses") these courses use a different layout compared to the original, and feature new mechanics, such as gliding and bouncy mushroom platforms.
 These courses are named RMX Rainbow Road 1 and 2, and share their music with the course they are based on.

+The Super Mario Bros.
+Movie

+The course makes an appearance in 2023's The Super Mario Bros.
+Movie as a celestial highway on which Mario, Princess Peach, Toad, Donkey Kong, and the Kong Army are pursued by Bowser's army.
+Mario battles the Koopas before he and Donkey Kong are thrown off the course by a Koopa General with a blue shell in a kamikaze attack, while Peach and Toad escape unharmed.
+When developing the film, directors Aaron Horvath and Michael Jelenic sought to recreate Rainbow Road's sense of danger and challenge as they described it as "The most unforgiving course in the series".
+The Rainbow Road scene in the film has been described as the most ambitious animation sequence that Illumination had undertaken compared to their previous films.

+Mario Kart World

+GameSpot praised the design of the course as "a visual feast", calling this version of Rainbow Road "an all-time great".